headlines-toolkit/ht-crud-api/README.md

     );
     ```

-3.  **Instantiate `HtDataApi`:** Create an instance specific to your model and endpoint.
+3.  **Instantiate `HtDataApi`:** Create an instance specific to your model, providing the `modelName` used in the unified API endpoint.

     ```dart
     final myModelApi = HtDataApi<MyModel>(
       httpClient: httpClient,
-      endpointPath: '/my-models', // Your specific API path
+      modelName: 'my-models', // The name identifying this resource in the API
       fromJson: MyModel.fromJson, // Reference to your fromJson factory/function
       toJson: (model) => model.toJson(), // Reference to your toJson method/function
     );